fhoedemakers/pico-infonesPlus/README.md

 - USB power adapter.
 - Micro Usb cable.
 - USB C cable when using the Sony Dual Sense controller.
+- FAT 32 formatted Micro SD card with roms you legally own.
+Roms must have the .nes extension.
+You can organise your roms into different folders.

 ### flashing the Pico
 - Download picoNesPlus.uf2 from the [releases page](https://github.com/fhoedemakers/pico-infonesPlus/releases/latest).